 We just quickly waked by the Preah Prom Rath temple from beyond the gate and the Old Market, with just a few words from the guide to address them.
 Same thing with the Royal gardens, the Royal residence and the artisanal arts market.
 All in all, 90 minutes badly spent.

 If it’s sightseeing in Siem Reap that you want, just go it your own.
 Bring a map, or download one on your phone and start walking.
 For some more context, read up on the attractions before or after your walk.

 Skip #5 – Cambodian Cultural Village

 On the road from the airport to town you will find this theme park-like attraction.
 It has sculptures, buildings and shows that depict Cambodia throughout history.
 We found the whole a bit on the cheesy side.
-Not really a tourist trap, but definitely a Cambodian style Disney ripoff that went terribly wrong.
+Not really a tourist trap, but definitely an extremely toned down Disney style ripoff that went terribly wrong.

 There are many shows indeed with acrobatics, folklore dance and a Khmer wedding ceremony to name a few.
 While I admire the energy of the performers, it’s also very corny and amateurishly executed.
 Ok, let’s just say that it’s not for me.

 No, no, no, do not skip this part, even if you think that travel insurance is boring.
 Just realize that healthcare in Cambodia is hopelessly underdeveloped.
 Any serious ailments or injuries will most likely result in expensive medical transport to Bangkok or Singapore.
 Hospital beds in Bangkok are $500 per night and without proper insurance you will have to pay upfront.